EXPLAIN

 | [Execution Metrics]: output cardinality = 270958684, thread time = 286199ms, cpu time = 285590ms

-Thus, removing the ORDER BY
+Removing the ORDER BY

-to the query gives the following output:
+to the query produces the following output:

 [2] [SortMerge] OrderBy: [ref_2 Ascending Last, ref_1 Ascending Last, ref_0 Ascending Last, ref_3 Ascending Last] Limit: [10000]